maheshrajpurohit18/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Startv the program.
+Step 1.Start the program.

-  2.Import numpy as np.
+Step 2.Import numpy as np.

-  3.Give the header to the data.
+Step 3.Give the header to the data.

-  4.Find the profit of population.
+Step 4.Find the profit of population.

-  5.Plot the required graph for both for Gradient Descent Graph and Prediction Graph.
+Step 5.Plot the required graph for both for Gradient Descent Graph and Prediction Graph.

-  6.End the program.
+Step 6.End the program.

 ## Program: